 Every building must be maintained in order to prevent outside weather from getting into the building.
 This is why roof maintenance is so important.
 If your roof is compromised, you have an increased chance of mold.
 This increased risk comes from compromised roofing material but also broken gutters, chimneys, or ineffective flashing.
 Roof maintenance is important to reduce water damage but also to prevent the health hazards of mold growth.

 Whether your roof is tile, asphalt, tar, or metal, it can be compromised.
 Tar may need to be reapplied on seams or on an entire roof in order to maintain its waterproofing.
 Shingles need to be visually inspected at least annually with extra inspections following any major weather events.
 If the material on your roof is not watertight, moisture will soak through the sheeting, into the insulation, and it will sit waiting for mold to find it.
+After you have your inspection, if it turns out that your roof is not secure or good enough then you will need to contact local roof contractors or roofing contractors in Herndon VA if you live out of this state.
+Just make sure that you are choosing the best company for what you need in your home.

 Broken gutters are common in areas that have harsh winters because water can freeze and expand between the gutter and roof or fascia.
 If you end up with icicles (which usually indicates insufficient insulation), these may tear down gutters.
 You may tear gutters down if you break off the icicles.
 Once gutters are torn away, they might expose areas where water can enter the roof.
 This is another situation where mold could grow.